sarahciston/codingcare/_drafts/moderation_3.md

 Applying some of the ways forward from Berry’s “Explainability Turn” “they involve social, digital, electrical, literary, economic, and political analyses.
 A host of expertises mandates a host of experts, which is why this call for papers highlights the centrality of conversation in the discipline.”

-[Compare the LLM to how ELIZA addresses when user prompts fall outside of expected areas]

 ```json